Skip to content

 Enum value names should be UPPER_SNAKE_CASE.
 (Why?)

 Suffix the zero value for all enums with _UNSPECIFIED.
 (Why?)
-The suffix is configurable.
 For example, given the enum FooBar, the zero value should be FOO_BAR_UNSPECIFIED = 0;.
+Configure an alternative suffix in your lint configuration.

 Message names should be PascalCase.
 (Why?)